 When you're not working, what do you do for fun?

 When I'm not working, you will find me outside!
 Especially in the spring, summer and fall.
 I am an avid runner, having raced just about every distance from the mile to the marathon!
 My favorite distances to race are the 10-mile and 1/2 marathon (13.1 miles).
-In the summer, I am a group leader for the Crim Adult Training Program and have coached Crim Kids Running clubs (I have so much love for my Vehicle City Runners) and Girls on the Run, as well.
+In the summer, I am a group leader for the Crim Adult Training Program and have coached Crim Kids Running clubs (Vehicle City Runners) and Girls on the Run, as well.
 I am a cyclist, kayaker and runyaker (running and kayaking) too!
 When people hear that I live in Flint and that I kayak, quite often the follow up question is, "Where do you kayak around Flint?"
 My answer: "The Flint River, of course!"
 Throw out everything you've heard about our water, jump in a boat and paddle!
 If you want to see bald eagles, turtles, fish, cranes and even fox, you can see them just down the road from Hurley, on the river.
 My husband and I enjoying cycling on the Flint River and Genesee Valley Trails.
 We also enjoy riding in Detroit and Frankenmuth, as well as Northern Michigan.
 I also love to garden.
 Our urban home has a backyard just big enough for me to grow tomatoes, herbs, peppers, flowers, hops, and more!

 Kindness inspires me.

 - Favorite Book?
 I don't have one.
 Books that I have read recently and really enjoyed are:

 - The Professor and the Madman by Simon Winchester

 - Sure, I'll be Your Black Friend by Ben Phillippe